Executive Director, Center for Health Information and Analysis

 Senior Director of Partner Operations and Data Compliance

-Kathy Hines has over 30 years’ experience working with health care data for the state of Massachusetts.
-In her role at CHIA she governs the data intake and validation of the hospital and MA APCD data sources using a unique Key Account Customer Service approach to ensure collaboration and promote quality, timely data submissions that meet the needs of stakeholders and reduces duplicative data submissions by the suppliers.
-Kathy is involved in all aspects of CHIA' s data release including extract development, quality assurance, data security, and managing the Data Quality and User Support Teams.
-Kathy’s work involves close collaboration with other state agencies including the Division of Insurance and the Department of Public Health to assist them in uses of these data sources and ensure the data collected meets their needs.
-Kathy currently sits on the Board of Directors for the National Association of Health Data Organizations
+Kathy Hines has more than 40 years’ experience working with health care data for the state of Massachusetts.
+In that time, she has governed the data intake and validation of the hospital and MA APCD data sources using a unique Key Account Customer Service approach to ensure collaboration and promote quality, timely data submissions that meet the needs of stakeholders and reduce duplicative data submissions by the suppliers.
+She has been involved in all aspects of CHIA’s data release including extract development, quality assurance, data security, and managing the Data Quality and User Support teams.

 Chief of Staff